 After breakfast, discover Zagreb on a walking tour.
 As the Capital of Croatia since 1991, Zagreb has been the center of cultural and political focus of the country since Medieval times.
 The capital has a population of almost one million and with good museums, a café culture, and vibrant nightlife.
 The Baroque and Art Nouveau buildings are a remembrance on the Austro-Hungarian Empire past.
 Visit the city’s boisterous fresh market where local men drink their tiny glasses of brandy and locals bargain for fresh produce.
 Lunch and afternoon free to discover the many museums, do final souvenir shopping, people watch from the numerous cafes, or see the fall colored gardens throughout the town.
 Farewell dinner with regional specialties.
 Hotel Academia or similar Meals: Breakfast, Dinner

 Transfer to airport for flight home.
 Arrive Chicago on same day.
-Trump Tours is happy to assist with your add-on air.
 Meals: Breakfast, Meals on plane.

 9 nights in superior tourist class accommodations.